Updated on June 27, 2019

 The Chain of Custody Standard covers our requirements from documentation and record keeping to product segregation and labeling of your products.

-Our member support team will keep in touch with your supplier and help them to identify which requirements are relevant and how to comply.
+Our Customer Success team will keep in touch with your supplier and help them to identify which requirements are relevant and how to comply.
 They will also tell your supplier what costs apply to them, if any.

 Step 3: Complete a certification audit – if required